rogiergit/Ollama-Install/README.md

-# How to query local LLM's via a Ollama web UI on Windows 11
+# How to query local LLM's using Ollama web UI on Windows 11

 ## Steps
 1. Install the tool(s)